HowTo: ESP8266 - flashing .bin files with the "Esptool" under Windows

 In the mentioned Git repository you can see the files that are contained in the Git repository.

-To start the download of the files click on the "Clone or Download" button and...
+To start downloading the files click on the "Clone or Download" button and...

 ... then click on "Download ZIP".
-You can also find more information on downloading files from a Git repository in the article GitHub - How do I copy files from a Git repository to my computer?
+More information about downloading files from a Git repository can also be found in the article GitHub - How do I copy files from a Git repository to my computer?

 If you have downloaded the ZIP file, you have to unpack it first.
 You can find more information about this in the article WinRar?
 WinZip?
 WinWhat? - Honey I shrunk the files.
 In the unzipped folder you should then be able to see the folder contents shown.

-Now you have prepared all the program files required for flashing.
-What you still need is the .bin file that you want to transfer to your ESP.
-You can get this - as shown in the picture - from the "bin" folder of the ESPEasy-Git, for example.
-Both there and in the Tasmota Git, fully compiled "binarys" (as the .bin files are called) are prepared and offered.
-However, as these binarys are always compiled specifically for a controller type with the corresponding memory size and configuration, it is important to select the correct file.
-For a Wemos D1-Mini, for example, you can select the file "ESP_Easy_mega-20190803_custom_ESP8266_4M.bin".
-Do not be confused by the fact that the sequence of numbers between "ESP_Easy_mega-" and "_custom_ESP8266_4M.bin" changes in newer versions.
-This part corresponds to the date on which the binary was created.
-Now copy the selected binary and paste it into the...
+Now you have prepared all necessary program files for flashing.
+What is still missing is the .bin file that you want to transfer to your ESP.
+You can get it - shown in the picture - for example from the folder "bin" of the ESPEasy-Git.
+There as well as in the Tasmota-Git ready compiled "binarys" (that's how the .bin-files are called) are prepared and offered.
+Since these binaries are always compiled for a specific controller type with corresponding memory size and configuration, it is important to select the correct file.
+For example for a Wemos D1-Mini you can choose the file "ESP_Easy_mega-20190803_custom_ESP8266_4M.bin".
+Don't be irritated by the fact that the number sequence between "ESP_Easy_mega-" and "_custom_ESP8266_4M.bin" changes in newer versions.
+This part corresponds to the date when the binary was created.
+Now copy the selected binary and paste it in the...

 ...the same directory where the .exe file of the ESPEasy Flasher is located.
 This is the directory in which you have previously unpacked the program files of the esptools and Co.